This page is designed to answer the following questions:

 - Your current skillset (e.g. do you need any refreshers?)

-- Your weaknesses (e.g. maybe you need to brush up your Numeracy or IT skills)
+- Your weaknesses (e.g. maybe you need to brush up on your Numeracy or IT skills)

 - Your career goals (e.g. leadership training for those wishing to advance)

-- Organisation needs (e.g. do a certain number of staff need to be trained as first-aiders or fire marshalls?)
+- Organisational needs (e.g. do a certain number of staff need to be trained as first-aiders or fire marshalls?)

-- Client needs (e.g. does the client require staff with specialist medical training such as epilepsy or diabetes?)
+- Client needs (e.g. does the client require staff with specialist healthcare training such as for epilepsy or diabetes?)

 How to Write a Personal Development Plan

 A good place to start on your PDP is to look at your current strengths and weaknesses.
 What are you good at?
 What needs improvement?
+You should check relevant standards to assess if your current practice meets them.
+Prior to your meeting with your manager to discuss your PDP, you should reflect on your practice and obtain feedback from others to identify areas that you may require further learning opportunities or support.
 If you’ve recently reflected on some work you did, you may have identified a need for some specific training.
-Then take a look at your own long-term goals and see what sort of training and development is essential or desirable to achieve them.
-Also look at how this training would be beneficial to you organisation.

-Then, discuss this with your line manager.
-You manager should also be able to help you with guidance and advice and may offer some organisational specific suggestions.
+Then, discuss these points with your line manager.
+The information you have gathered will show your current knowledge and skills as well as areas that require improvement.
+This difference is referred to as a ‘skills gap‘ and will identify areas for further discussion.
+Your manager should also be able to help you with guidance and advice and may offer some organisational-specific suggestions.

 Next, write a list of your personal development goals for the year along with specific deadlines for achieving them, the actions that need to be taken and by whom.
 For example:

-Over the following months, keep your PDP updated as and when you complete your goals and keep reviewing it to make sure you are on track.
+Over the following months, keep your PDP updated as and when you complete your goals and keep reviewing it to ensure you are on track.
+You should regularly discuss your progress towards your goals with your manager during supervision.
+If anything changes, record it on your PDP.

-In twelve months time, you and your manager should sit down again and discuss your PDP.
-Did you complete or you goals?
+In twelve months’ time, you and your manager should sit down again and discuss your PDP.
+Did you complete your goals?
 If not, why not?
 Have your career aspirations changed over the year?
 What goals should be set for the following twelve months?

 Personal Development Planning is a continuous process and will provide you with a roadmap to stay organised and keep on top of your learning.